gabrielabutnaru/find-my-spot/README.md

 ---

 <p align="center">This was mine and my partner, Silvia's, first hackathon.
-Even though we didn't meet all of our goals for this app, this experience was a good practice and great learning opportunity for the both of us, especially for Silvia since it was her first interaction with React Native, Strapi and GraphQL. &#x1F60A</p>
+Even though we didn't meet all of our goals for this app, this experience was a good practice and a great learning opportunity for the both of us, especially for Silvia since it was her first interaction with React Native, Strapi and GraphQL. &#x1F60A</p>